-Risk Impact Management Overview Residual Rating Rating Failure of LLP to correctly record or follow client mandate Н Documented procedure for client take on .
-Independent check and sign off of l client take on Completeness check - Independent check and sign off of audit trail following annual review L New Product Risk leading to loss of reputation Low New products developed with input from compliance staff.
+Risk Impact Management Overview Residual Failure of LLP /LP to correctly record or follow client mandate Rating H Documented procedure for client take on .
+Independent check and sign off of client take on Completeness check - Independent check and sign off of audit trail following annual review Rating L New Product Risk leading to loss of reputation Low New products developed with input from compliance staff.
 TCF principles embedded and regular training programme External compliance review.
 L

-Risk Impact Rating Management Overview Residual Rating Failure to reconcile LLP cash/stock reconciliations.
-M • Therium to retain this responsibility. • Periodic check by Compliance.
+Risk Impact Rating Management Overview Residual Rating Failure to reconcile LLP/LP cash reconciliations.
+M Therium to retain this responsibility.CAML to retain this responsibility Periodic check by Compliance.
 Zero Compliance breach due to inadequate or inaccurate compliance advice or support.
 L Quarterly meeting to review service level.
 Annual review of monitoring programme to ensure that any recent regulatory changes have been considered.
-Independent review of Documentation L Fraudulent manipulation and siphoning of income/capital High COLFS check on quarterly LLP accounts. .
+Independent review of Documentation L Fraudulent manipulation and siphoning of income/capital High COLFS check on quarterly LLP / LP accounts. .
 Auditors.
 Zero • • Claim due to breach of data protection.
 L • Controls over input storage and retention of data in all forms.
 Periodic review by Directors.
 L Failure to identify money laundering.
 M COLFS check on KYC procedures for each LLP All staff trained on ML.
-Review by ML Officer and Compliance Consultants Zero Health & Safety risk from staff or clients due to failure of adherence to regulations or procedures.
+Review by ML Office and Compliance Consultants Training provided Zero Health & Safety risk from staff or clients due to failure of adherence to regulations or procedures.
 L Full procedures agreed with landlord Regular monitoring of compliance and reminders of procedures.
 Review by Directors - .
 Zero